-All students must attend regularly and arrive prepared; if you expect to miss one or two classes, please use the University absence reporting website https://sims.rutgers.edu/ssra/ to indicate the date and reason for your absence.
-An email is automatically sent to me.
-Those who miss more than two class sessions without a compelling excuse (a doctor's note, for instance) should expect a one-step reduction in the course grade (i.e. an A becomes a B+, a B+ becomes a B).
-Three late arrivals count as one absence.
-Note: It is the responsibility of students who have been absent (for any reason) to find out what they have missed and obtain materials that may have been handed out.
+All students must attend regularly and arrive to class prepared.
+Those who miss more than two class sessions during the semester without a compelling reason (supported by documentation such as a doctors note, deans note etc) should expect a one-step reduction in the cumulative course grade. (eg. An A is reduced to a B+).
 Your documentation should be handed in the day you get back to class.
 Three late arrivals (more than ten minutes after class has started) count as one absence.

 Absences due to religious obligations are excused.
 However, students are advised to provide timely notification about these absences.
 They are responsible for making up the missed classwork and homework and submitting this to the instructor as per arrangements made with the instructor.

-In case of absence it is the responsibility of the student to find out what work is due, and to obtain materials that may have been handed out in class.
+In case of absence it is the responsibility of the student to find out what work is due and to obtain materials that may have been handed out in class.